What is a self-managed abortion?

 • Repeat taking 2 pills every 3 hours until the abortion is complete.
 Read How to know if the pills worked? and you can contact your support person if you have questions.

-If you are known to have Rh negative blood type, you will need to follow-up with a provider to receive a RhoGam shot within 72 hours after the abortion is complete.
+If you have Rh negative blood type and you're over 11 weeks pregnant, you must follow up with a provider to receive a RhoGAM shot within 72 hours after the abortion is complete.
 You can get this at your local ER or OB provider.
-You should not tell them you had an abortion, but you can say you had a miscarriage after a positive pregnancy test.
+Don't tell them you had an abortion: instead say you had a miscarriage after a positive pregnacy test.

 What to expect after you take the medication